vladimir-aubrecht/Keyboard/readme.md

 - Modularity - All logic chips are on separate modules.
 Main PCB contains just RGB LEDs, sockets and IO expanders with LED drivers.

 # Current status
-[Revision 1](changelog.md) is in development, check details about the [build](docs/build.md)!
+[Revision 1](changelog.md) PCB is working, check details about the [build](docs/build.md)!

-Currently are developed all features of this project except of:
+What is missing in Revision 1:
 - Bluetooth 5.0.
 - Charging through USB-C.
 - Anodized aluminium frame of Filco Majestouch 2 design.

-Thou current version is not tested yet.
-I will have current version of PCB & plate in couple of weeks, then I'll update this post.
+Currently I am focusing on finishing casing for the keyboard.
+I managed to test dimensions of casing (see photo in [Galery](#Galery)) and keyboard can be already fully assembled when 3D printed! :)
+In next couple of weeks I should get aluminium and I already have all essential components for metal casting, so you can expect short article on metal casting from 3D printed case soon.

 # Galery